 Vestibular rehabilitation (VR), or vestibular rehabilitation therapy (VRT) is a specialized form of therapy intended to alleviate both the primary and secondary problems caused by vestibular disorders.
 It is an exercise-based program primarily designed to reduce vertigo and dizziness, gaze instability, and/or imbalance and falls.
 For most people with a vestibular disorder the deficit is permanent because the amount of restoration of vestibular function is very small.
 However, after vestibular system damage, people can feel better and function can return through compensation.
 This occurs because the brain learns to use other senses (vision and somatosensory, i.e. body sense) to substitute for the deficient vestibular system.
 The health of particular parts of the nervous system (brainstem and cerebellum, visual, and somatosensory sensations) is important in determining the extent of recovery that can be gained through compensation.

-Vestibular Rehabilitation is provided by Roly who is a Certified Vestibular Therapist through Emory University in Atlanta.
+Vestibular Rehabilitation is provided by Roly and Farron who are both Certified Vestibular Therapist through Emory University in Atlanta.
 While many physiotherapists attend introductory weekend courses and offer vestibular services, only those that are Certified through Emory University have thorough training and are required to pass an intensive examination process.
-We also utilize infrared goggles for assessment purposes when a more detailed exmaination of your eye movements are required.
+Both Roly and Farron utilize infrared goggles for assessment purposes to gain a more detailed exmaination of your eye movements.
+This is important in the assessment process to help determine peripheral vs central causes of dizziness and vertigo.
+Unfortunately, we’ve seen many patients treated for incorrect vestibular conditions.
 Feel free to ask your local therapists where they received their training and if they are certified.

 What to expect: The initial assessment is about 55 minutes.
-Much of the assessment is looking for 'triggers' for your symptoms and therefore, it is normal to feel a little unwell and nauseous after the assessment.
-Some conditions can be treated right there and then, but the majority of vestibular disorders require exercises and time in order for your systems to adapt.
+It is normal to feel a little unwell and nauseous after the assessment.
+Some conditions can be treated right there and then, but the majority of vestibular disorders require exercises and time, in order for your systems to adapt.
 Exercises are normally given in a follow up appointment (when your symptoms have settled from the assessment) where we dedicate time to teaching you the correct techniques.
 Most patients will not need to attend that frequently and are given exercises to do at home and monitored every 2-4 weeks.
 Depending on how quickly you progress, the number of visits could vary from 4-10.